BaharaJr/api-docs/docs/users/user/user.md

    ![img alt](/images/CreatingUser.png)

-A new form for adding user will open up as in figure below.
+A new form for adding user details will open up as indicated below.

 ![img alt](/images/NewUserForm.png)